ml242/courtPO/w04/d01/readme.md

 `/programmers` should display all your programmers.
 Call that action `index`

 `/programmers/:id` should show a particular programmer.
 Call that action `show`

+## Extras

+`/programmers/new` should display a new programmers form.
+Call that action `new`

+Post the new programmer back to `/programmers` and call that action `create`

+Add an `edit` link to the `/programmers/:id` show page

+`/programmers/:id/edit` should display a pre-populated form with the programmer's information.
+Post the updated form to `/programmers/:id` and call that action `update`

+Add a `delete` button to the `/programmers/:id` show page.
+A post to `/programmers/:id/delete` should point to an action called `destroy`